Multilevel Fair Allocation with Matroid-Rank Preferences: Multilevel General Yankee Swap

 Note that, in \textbf{MGYS}, only the root may leave items unallocated.
-Indeed, items are chosen directly by the leaves, and $\pi(i) = \cup_{j \in \children} \pi(j)$ for any internal node $i \in \internal$ by construction.
+Indeed, items are chosen directly by the leaves, and $\pi(i) = \cup_{j \in \children(i)} \pi(j)$ for any internal node $i \in \internal$ by construction.
 The discarded items are those allocated to node $0$.
 In {\bf SMA}, when {\bf GYS} is applied at each internal node, items may be discarded only during the initial call at the root (as allowed by {\bf GYS}), but not in subsequent calls.
-Indeed, at the root, {\bf GYS} may leave items unallocated to ensure non-redundancy, making the root allocation $A^{r_\mtree}$ non-redundant and utilitarian-optimal with respect to $\hat{v}$.
+Indeed, at the root, {\bf GYS} may leave items unallocated to ensure non-redundancy, making the root allocation $A^{1}$ non-redundant and utilitarian-optimal with respect to $\hat{v}$.
 Moreover, for every child $i$ of the root, $\hat{v}_i$ is a MRF (hence has binary marginal gains).
-Therefore, the non-redundancy of $A^{r_\mtree}$ implies $\hat{v}_i(A^{r_\mtree}(i))=|A^{r_\mtree}(i)|$, and its local allocation $A^i$ must achieve the same value (as it is utilitarian optimal w.r.t. $\hat{v}$).
-As $\hat{v}_j$ has binary marginal gains for every child $j$ of $i$, all items assigned to node $i$ must be allocated to its children (otherwise, total utility would be strictly smaller than $|A^{r_\mtree}(i)|$).
+Therefore, the non-redundancy of $A^{1}$ implies $\hat{v}_i(A^{1}(i))=|A^{1}(i)|$, and its local allocation $A^i$ must achieve the same value (as it is utilitarian optimal w.r.t. $\hat{v}$).
+As $\hat{v}_j$ has binary marginal gains for every child $j$ of $i$, all items assigned to node $i$ must be allocated to its children (otherwise, total utility would be strictly smaller than $|A^{1}(i)|$).
 By induction, only the root may leave items unallocated.

-We now state the worst-case time complexity of {\bf MGYS} (proof in Appendix F).
+We now state the worst-case time complexity of {\bf MGYS}.
 Let $T_u$ denote the worst-case time to evaluate a leaf’s utility (i.e., for a \emph{given} MRF), and let $b$ be the maximum dimension of gain functions $\phi_i$ for $i \in \internal$.
 For the fairness notions considered here, $b$ is in $O(1)$.

 \begin{theorem} The worst-case time complexity of {\bf MGYS} is $O((n + m)(m T_u \log m + mn+ nb)).$ \end{theorem}